Drivers Permits in Wisconsin

 Getting Your Wisconsin Learner's Permit

-Your first step in the Wisconsin GDL is to get your learner's permit, which is also referred to as a learner’s permit.
-Below you will find all the important details related to getting a learner’s permit, including what documents to bring to the Division of Motor Vehicles (DMV), and your state-specific behind-the-wheel practice driving requirements.
+Your first step in the Wisconsin Graduated Driver Licensing program is to get your learner's permit.
+Below you will find all the important details you need, including what documents to bring to the Division of Motor Vehicles (DMV) and your state-specific behind-the-wheel practice driving requirements.

 If you have any additional questions, you can reach the DMV at (608) 264-7447.